Ensuring Home Safety for Seniors

 • A switch to ground-floor-only living

-• Chair lifts to install along staircases
+• Installing chair lifts along staircases

 • Adding banisters to both sides of any staircases